Zero-Tang/NoirVisor/src/svm_core/readme.md

 In that Guests of CVM are not supposed to handle external interrupts from real hardwares, any external interrupts must be intercepted.
 We may set interceptions upon `physical INTR`, `NMI` and `SMI`.
 We do not have to intercept `virtual INTR` because they are subject to be injected by hypervisor.
 Interceptions upon `virtual INTR` may induce dead loop. <br>
 Upon interception, perform a world switch.
 Specify the reason of interception to be the scheduler's exit.
 For such reason of exit, because `GIF` becomes set when NoirVisor executes `vmrun` instruction in order to switch to host, interrupts will be handled by the Host.

+### Interrupt Window Interception
+Interrupt Window means a specific opportunity that a vCPU can take interrupts.
+This feature is intended for User Hypervisors to forge an interrupt queue so that event injections are not lost if the Guest had not taken the previous interrupt yet. \
+Unlike Intel VT-x, AMD-V does not provide a dedicated control to intercept Interrupt Windows.
+However, AMD-V can intercept the `iret` instruction.
+Although such interception is taken before `iret` completes, where `RFlags.IF` would usually be reset, AMD-V's feature `Virtual IRQ` can delay the injection until the `RFlags.IF` bit is set.
+Therefore, interception of `iret` instruction is exactly interception of Interrupt Window in terms of AMD-V.

 ### CPUID Interception
 The `cpuid` instruction must be intercepted by NoirVisor, even though host may choose not to intercept it.
 If the host chooses not to intercept `cpuid` instruction, NoirVisor would handle the `cpuid` instruction itself.
 Otherwise, switch the world to the host so that host will be handling Guest's `cpuid` instruction.